 Below are frequenty asked questions about the Azore® CFD software and its capabilities.

-Azore CFD can be used to simulate essentially any incompressible, steady-state fluid flow model, including problems that involve heat transfer and species transport.
+Azore CFD can be used to simulate essentially any incompressible, steady-state or transient fluid flow model, including problems that involve conjugate heat transfer and species transport.

 Azore is a cross-platform application and works on Windows®, MacOS® and Linux™ systems.